Zonnev/elementaryos-firefox-theme/readme.md

 ## Install

+I recommend installing Firefox in the terminal, typing: `sudo apt install firefox`, because Firefox in the Appcenter is a flatpak version which doesn't work well with the userChrome of this theme.

 **Firefox does not support userChrome.css by default.
 Here are the steps to make it work:**

   1. Load **about:config** in the Firefox address bar.